Yuriy Vernydub

-Yuriy Mykolayovych Vernydub (Юрій Миколайович Вернидуб; born 22 January 1966) is a Ukrainian professional football coach and former player.
+Yuriy Mykolayovych Vernydub (Юрій Миколайович Вернидуб; born 22 January 1966) is a Ukrainian professional football coach and former player who is the manager of Azerbaijan Premier League club Neftçi.

 Career

 Vernydub made his professional debut in the Soviet Second League in 1983 for FC Spartak Zhytomyr.

 From June 2009, he was an assistant coach with FC Metalurh Zaporizhzhia.
 After a spell as an assistant coach with FC Zorya Luhansk he was made interim head coach in November 2011 after Zorya's management dismissed head coach Anatoly Chantsev.
 He stayed at Zorya until 31 May 2019.
 After leaving Zorya, he coached Belarusian club Shakhtyor Soligorsk.
 He was appointed manager of Moldovan National Division club Sheriff Tiraspol on 18 December 2020.
 He won the 2020–21 Moldovan National Division in his first season at the club.
 In 2021, he led the team to the 2021–22 UEFA Champions League group stage — the first time a Moldovan club accomplished such a feat.

 On 8 June 2022, Sheriff Tiraspol and Vernydub agreed to the mutual termination of his contract as Head Coach of the club.

 On 21 June 2022, he become the manager of Kryvbas Kryvyi Rih.
 After the 2024–25 season he left the team.

+On 9 December 2025, Vernydub joined Azerbaijan Premier League side Neftçi, signing a one-and-a-half-year contract.